 We consistently get fantastic feedback about the quality of the food on board OceanQuest – here’s just a sample:

-Roomier than you might expect!
+If you’re imagining a poky little cabin crammed with bunk beds, think again!
 OceanQuest has 18 twin cabins and four double cabins, plus one quad share room.
 All our cabins are air-conditioned with private en suite bathrooms.
-They have expansive windows so you can enjoy views over the Great Barrier Reef from your cabin – although to be honest, you’ll probably be spending as much time either underwater or out on deck as you can!
+Most have expansive windows, so you can enjoy views over the Great Barrier Reef from your cabin.
+Although to be honest, you’ll probably be spending as much time either underwater or out on deck as you can!

 OceanQuest is kitted out with everything a liveaboard dive vessel needs to ensure you have a great diving experience, as well as a comfortable stay.

 On board you’ll find covered and open sundecks, a spacious bar, lounge and dining area and comfortable cabins.
 All interior spaces are air-conditioned to keep you cool in the Tropical North Queensland weather.
-Entertainment facilities include a library, TV, board games and a Nintendo Wii.
+Entertainment facilities include a library, TV and board games.

 Our purpose-built dive deck has a spot for every guest, so there’s no need to worry about missing out on a seat.
 Your gear will be safely stowed here between dives.
 There are fresh hot water showers and toilets at the dive deck, and anti-fog to use as you enter the water.
 Camera rinse buckets are also available for your photographic gear.